Running total of funds raised, all proceeds to Mind:

 As a keen amateur photographer, I have produced this photobook of (hopefully) inspiring and interesting images to raise funds for a wonderful charity that is striving to relieve the mental suffering caused through the devastating loss of life, the impact of lockdown and loneliness, and the inevitable recession that lies ahead and will affect all of us.

 I also have a personal story prompting me to raise funds for mental health causes.
 About 10 years ago, I was struck by depression.
 From a very happy family environment, in good health and doing well in my career, I pretty much fell off a cliff and suffered two years of utterly dark times.
 I used every bit of medical help available and with a wonderful supportive family, I managed somehow to cling to some normality.
 Depression can take a huge toll obviously mentally but also physically, and it took me another three years to feel as if I had recovered.
 I have broken all sorts of bones and ligaments, but absolutely nothing in my life has compared to the anguish, the despair and the desperation I felt then.

-In recent years, mental health has been a little more openly spoken about, perhaps thanks to people like Stephen Fry and also royal support from William, Kate and Harry, but it has forever been an under-invested area.
+In recent years, mental health has been a little more openly spoken about, perhaps thanks to people like Stephen Fry, royal support and so many people on the front line, but it has forever been an under-invested area.
 Covid-19 has brought about further huge suffering of course and so I felt mental health, Mind in particular, was my clear cause to try to raise funds and help during lockdown and beyond.

 I have tried to find images I have taken over my digital camera years (2005-2020 plus one image from 1982) that are both enjoyable and interesting to appeal to as wide an audience as possible.
 You will turn the pages fast in some places but may linger over others.
 My main goal is that you have some enjoyment in return for your generosity.